IIEleven11/Automatic-Audio-Dataset-Maker/README.md

 # Audio Dataset Maker
+Package conflict with windows machines and pesq/brouhaha.
+Suggest using WSL instead.
 Curating datasets is extremely time consuming and tedious.
 I needed a way to automate this process as much as possible.

 **__Goal__**: Automate the creation and curation of an audio dataset for fine-tuneing/training text-to-speech models.